 3) People who are aged 40 and above are at higher risk of developing chronic bronchitis.

-4) If you have a family history of bronchitis or COPD in any generation, then you are at risk of developing chronic bronchitis.
+4) If you have a family history of bronchitis or Chronic Obstructive Pulmonary Disease in any generation, then you are at risk of developing chronic bronchitis.

 Risk Factors for Pneumonia.